Lifestyle Last updated on 2023-01-23 12:20:38

 21. Relax!It's 2022!
 A new year!
 But that doesn’t mean everything has to start on the go, right now.
 Every day is a new day, so cut yourself some slack, as it’s absolutely okay to start slow and build up the pace as the days pass by.

-Last but not least2021 was yet another difficult year, thus we must not forget how the pandemic & the ways in which it has affected our lives have led us to realise that true wealth is in fact, deeply embedded in good health.
+Last but not least2022 went recovering from the covid after effects.
+We must not forget how the pandemic & the ways in which it has affected our lives have led us to realise that true wealth is in fact, deeply embedded in good health.
 At MFine, this simple truth has resoundingly grabbed the attention of doctors, lab technicians and care representatives over the past few months, especially when the country grapples with COVID-19 and its unhealthy repercussions.
 With 3500+ experienced doctors from 30+ specialities, MFine is a bridge that helps anyone access the best, cost-effective care for themselves and their families- be it online consultations, at-home lab tests, doorstep medicine delivery or booking radiological tests.
 Since March 2020, MFine has seen a rapid rise in consultations from the various metro and non-metro cities, with 3x growth in speciality and super speciality consultations.
 As we cross over to the next year, we may not be able to leave COVID-19 completely behind, but we could take better care of our health, while not having to step out to do so.
-Take a pledge to make 2022 the best year of your life.
+Take a pledge to make 2023 the best year of your life.
 Come what may never let your health and wellness take a backseat..

 Consult a General Physician